nexpy/nxrefine/docs/source/introduction.rst

 number of peaks are used to refine both the instrumental and sample parameters in order to minimize discrepancies between the calculated and measured peak positions, allowing :math:`\mathcal{U}` to be optimized.
-If too few peaks are assigned by the initial peak selection, it is necessary to select different peaks.
+If few peaks are assigned with reasonable accuracy by the selection of the initial two peaks, it is necessary to select two different peaks.

 The refinement process, along with the tools that *NXRefine* provide to facilitate peak assignments, are described in a later section.